 This guideline refers to adenocarcinoma of the stomach.
 Recommendations on localized tumors of the esophago-gastric junction can be found in Onkopedia Esophageal cancer.
 The recommendations for the treatment of advanced adenocarcinomas of the esophago-gastric junction and esophagus largely correspond to those for gastric cancer.
-Recommendations for less common, non-epithelial tumors of the stomach can be found in Onkopedia Gastrointestinal Stromal Tumors (GIST) or Onkopedia Extranodal Marginal Zone Lymphomas.
+Recommendations for less common, non-epithelial tumors of the stomach can be found in Onkopedia Gastrointestinal Stromal Tumors (GIST) or Onkopedia Extranodal Marginal Zone Lymphomas (Guideline in German only).